-The pastoral needs of the pupils are catered for in the following ways
+The pastoral needs of the pupils are catered for in the following ways:

-- Class teachers meet with parents /carers and where necessary external agencies and record the child's particular pastoral needs and strategy for meeting them - The pastoral support worker works with individual children, groups of children and parents.
-She works with different outside agencies including social workers, play therapists and counsellors - Pupils are encouraged to have confidence in all staff, so that they may confide in a trusted adult if there is a need every class has a "Listening Ear" box, where they can confidentially place any concerns to be followed up by the class teacher or teaching assistant - Our curriculum celebrates diversity and promotes reaching out to others in need - Speakers from the wider community are regularly invited to give presentations including the Community Police Officer and groups advising on safety aspects, including staying safe online - Extra-curricular activities are offered as they have a positive effect on the pupils and allow for wider social and academic experiences.
+- class teachers meet with parents /carers and where necessary external agencies and record the child's particular pastoral needs and strategy for meeting them - the pastoral support worker works with individual children, groups of children and parents.
+She works with different outside agencies including social workers, play therapists and counsellors. - pupils are encouraged to have confidence in all staff, so that they may confide in a trusted adult if there is a need every class has a "Listening Ear" box, where they can confidentially place any concerns to be followed up by the class teacher or teaching assistant - our curriculum celebrates diversity and promotes reaching out to others in need - speakers from the wider community are regularly invited to give presentations including the Community Police Officer and groups advising on safety aspects, including e-safety - extra-curricular activities are offered as they have a marked effect on the pupils and allow for wider social and academic experiences